gmarte/gobdo/README.md

 1. Clone this repository: `git clone https://github.com/gmarte/gobdo.git`
 2. Change into the directory: `cd gobdo`
 3. Install the required Python packages: `pip install -r requirements.txt`
-4. Set up the PostgreSQL database by following the instructions in `config.py`.
+4. Set up the MongoDB database by following the instructions in `config.py`.
 5. Run the application: `python src/main.py`

 ## Usage

 To start the web scraping process, run the `main.py` script located in the `src` directory:

-This will start the web scraping process and the collected data will be stored in the PostgreSQL database configured in `config.py`.
+This will start the web scraping process and the collected data will be stored in the MongoDB database configured in `config.py`.

 ## File Structure